toxicity1985/atoum-documentation/source/en/configuration_bootstraping.rst

 #.
 Load the bootstrap file

 .. note::
 	All of theses files are optional!
+You can use atoum ``--init`` to generate theses files.

 .. include:: configuration_bootstraping/autoloader.inc.rst
 .. include:: configuration_bootstraping/configuration.inc.rst